The Dwarika’s Hotel

 When we arrived at the Dwarika’s Hotel, it all appeared a bit strange in the beginning; handmade brick walls and wooden carvings.
 The driveway entry was small, just wide enough for two cars but once inside the hotel, it was like an old ancestral home of a rich Nepali businessman.

-The reception area was well decorated and furnished.
+Look The reception area is well decorated and furnished.
 We were greeted with traditional style ‘Namaste’ and ushered into one of the comfortable chairs.
 A complimentary fresh juice with cold towels followed as I checked-in in a comfortable environment.
 And then it all fell into place; this unique and authentic heritage hotel has been painstakingly recreated by someone with a dream.
 It is a class above the others.

-Once you step inside this magnificent hotel, you feel like royalty: The hotel is exquisitely decorated; the courtyard in the middle is the real jewel with trees, birds, flowers and candles in the evening and a sitting area by the pool, a perfect place to relax after a day sightseeing among the congestion and crowded city.
+The hotel is exquisitely decorated; the courtyard in the middle is the real jewel with trees, birds, flowers and candles in the evening and a sitting area by the pool, a perfect place to relax after a day sightseeing among the congestion and crowded city.
 The atmosphere is like a slice of old Kathmandu and staying in a Newari style palace with exquisite wood carvings everywhere you look.

-The fabulous bars and restaurants are dotted all around.
+Dine The fabulous bars and restaurants are dotted all around.
 Fusion bar does amazing cocktails, Mako, a small Japanese restaurant serves sushi but their signature multi-course Nepali restaurant provides a real culinary experience.
 You sit at tables low to the ground and eat a multi-course authentic Nepali meal.
 Even Hilary Clinton and some super models have experienced it.

-One More Thing: Reading its history, I realise that apart from being "merely" an excellent hotel, it is also a fulfilment of an inspiring dream.
+One More Thing Reading its history, I realise that apart from being "merely" an excellent hotel, it is also a fulfilment of an inspiring dream.
 It started with one person's quest, the late Mr. Dwarika Das Shrestha, to preserve Nepal's Newari tradition of exquisite and finely detailed wood carvings.
 Staying at Dwarika’s hotel is not only an extraordinary experience but it is sharing his dream.

 If you are travelling from Europe or the US east coast, it is likely that you will fly into New Delhi and then connect with a short flight to Kathmandu.
 For those travelling from Australasia or west coast of the US are likely to fly into Bangkok and then take a flight to Kathmandu.
 There are also some flights connecting with Hong Kong.